univention/univention-corporate-server/doc/release-notes/index.rst

 Simultaneous operation of UCS and Debian on UEFI systems
 ********************************************************

-Please note that simultaneous operation of UCS and Debian on a UEFI system starting with UCS 5.0 isn't supported.
+Please note that simultaneous operation of UCS and Debian GNU/Linux on a UEFI system starting with UCS 5.0 isn't supported.

 The reason for this is the GRUB boot loader of |UCSUCS|, which partly uses the same configuration files as Debian.
 An already installed Debian leads to the fact that UCS can't boot (anymore) after the installation of or an update to UCS 5.0.
 A subsequent installation of Debian results in UCS 5.0 not being able to boot.

-The following help article collects further hints to this topic:
-:uv:kb:`17768`.
+For more information, refer to :uv:kb:`17768`.

 .. _relnotes-localrepo: